sparkfun/SparkFun_Soft_Power_Switch_Mk2/docs/arduino_example.md

     }
 ```

 After uploading the code, disconnect the Arduino from your COM port.
 Then wire a 3.3V Serial Basic Breakout to the Arduino&apos;s serial UART.
-In this case, we used the SparkFun IoT RedBoard - ESP32 Development Board.
+In this case, we connected to the SparkFun IoT RedBoard - ESP32 Development Board.
 Depending on your microcontroller, you may need to adjust the pin connections and definitions with respect to the microcontroller's UART pins.

 <div style="text-align: center;">
     <table>